 - A. Completion of the Regents' College Preparatory Program: - 1.
 Four years of English: in each year the content of the courses should have an emphasis upon the development of written and oral communication skills and study of literature. - 2.
 Three years of mathematics including Algebra I, geometry and Algebra II (or the sequential content equivalent of these courses).
-Students are encouraged to take a math course in their senior year. - Three years of social studies which shall include global studies (such as world history or world geography); American history; and government, economics, Indian history or other third year courses. - 4.
-Two years of laboratory science: one year must be earth science, biology, chemistry, or physics; the other year can be one of those sciences or another approved college preparatory laboratory science. - 5.
+Students are encouraged to take a math course in their senior year. - 3.
+Three years of social studies which shall include global studies (such as world history or world geography); American history; and government, economics, Indian history or other third year courses. - 4.
+Two years of laboratory science: one year must be earth science, biology, chemistry, or physics; the other year can be one of those sciences or another approved college preparatory laboratory science - 5.
 Two years chosen from the following: - (a) foreign language (preferably two years) - (b) computer science - (c) visual and performing arts, or - (d) career/technical education units which meet the office of public instruction guidelines. - B. Demonstration of Mathematics Proficiency: - 1.
 A score of 22 or above on ACT mathematics; or - 2.
-A score of 520 27.5 or above on SAT mathematics test; or - 3.
+A score of 27.5 or above on SAT mathematics test; or - 3.
 A score of 3 or above on the AP calculus AB or BC subject examination or a score of 4 on the IB calculus test; or - 4.
 A score of 50 or above on the CLEP subject examinations in selected topics [college algebra, college algebra-trigonometry, pre-calculus, calculus, or trigonometry]; or - 5.
 Completion of a rigorous high school core including four years of mathematics in high school (Algebra I, Algebra II, geometry & a course beyond Algebra II) and three years of laboratory science; or three years of mathematics including a course beyond Algebra II and four years of laboratory science, in addition to English, social studies, and electives as described in the regents' college preparatory program, with grades of C or better in all courses.
-(See Appendix I.) - C. Demonstration of Writing Proficiency: - A score of 7 or above on the essay writing test or 18 or above on the combined English/writing section ELA (weighted composite based on the English, reading, and writing scores) of the optional writing test of the ACT; or - 2.
-A score of 7 or above on the essay or 440 25 or above on the writing section and language test of the SAT; or - 3.
-A score of 3.5 or above on the Montana university system (MUS) writing assessment; or - 4.
-A score of 3 or above on the AP English language or English literature examination; or - 5.
-A score of 4 or above on the IB language A1 exam; or - 6.
-A score of 50 or above on the (CLEP) subject examinations in composition. - D. General preparation as demonstrated through at least one of the following: - A composite score of at least 20 on the ACT or a score of at least 1440-1050 on the total of mathematics, critical evidence-based reading, and writing scores on the SAT (Scholastic Aptitude Test) for admission to Montana State University-Northern; or
+(See Appendix I.) - C. Demonstration of Writing Proficiency: - 1.
+A score of 7 or above on the writing test or 18 or above on the ELA (weighted composite based on the English, reading, and writing scores) of the optional writing test of the ACT; or - 2.
+A score of 25 or above on the writing and language test of the SAT; or - 3.
+A score of 3 or above on the AP English language or English literature examination; or - 4.
+A score of 4 or above on the IB language A1 exam; or - 5.
+A score of 50 or above on the (CLEP) subject examinations in composition. - D. General preparation as demonstrated through at least one of the following: - A composite score of at least 20 on the ACT or a score of at least 1050 on the total of mathematics, evidence-based reading, and writing scores on the SAT (Scholastic Aptitude Test) for admission to Montana State University-Northern; or - 2.
+A composite score of at least 22 on the ACT or a score of at least 1120 on the total of mathematics, evidence-based reading, and writing scores on the SAT, for admission to Montana State University-